mechmotum/mechmotum.github.io/content/pages/guides/mc-lab-meetings.rst

 ===============
 1. Host the Zoom call
 ---------------------------------
   - send an email with a reminder, a link to the Zoom call (create a personal link if first time hosting)
   - start the Zoom call a bit early
-	- welcome people
+  - welcome participants
   - assign co-host to presenter
   - introduce new lab members (remind Jason to add them to the mailing list, and Rado to invite them to the element/matrix server)
   - full screen the agenda
   - start off the AOIs
   - decide on the moment to start
   - monitor the time
   - run the agenda
   - run whosnext.py (separate instructions needed)
   - announce the keynote speaker
   - jot down links from presentation slides or the chat section, paste into the agenda notes
   - help the speaker keep to the time
   - thank the keynote speaker
   - prepare a question to ask, either to get the question ball rolling or to avoid a silence
   - ask audience for questions, otherwise shoot first
   - thank the speaker again
   - accounce social activity

 2. Prepare agenda for the next meeting
 ---------------------------------
   - on Google Drive, sign in, find the last agenda file
 	- (if needed, acquire priviledges from last MC)
 	- (if needed, give priviledges to the next MC)
   - 'File/Make a Copy',
   - rename to the appropriate date,
   - folder: 'lab meetings'
   - tick 'Share it with the same people'
   - in the new file, change the date
   - update the agenda based on what's been discussed
   - 'Share/Get Link' (ensure: Anyone with a link / Anyone on the Internet with this link can edit)
   - Copy Link (for the email message in the next step)

 3. Send an email to the lab with the link to the new agenda file
 ---------------------------------
-	- copy paste the last email message with the agenda as a template\
+  - copy paste the last email message with the agenda as a template
   - adjust as necessary
   - replace a link to the new agenda file
   - update the Zoom link call (when changing MCs)
 	- (a good moment to update the calendar invite to include the new Zoom call link as well)
   - to: mechmotum@googlegroups.com
   - title: agenda for 2022-xx-xx-bicycle-lab-meeting
 	- or 'x reminders + agenda for 2022-xx-xx-bicycle-lab-meeting'
 	- (consistent titles help make the emails easy to find)

 4. Update the whosnext.py (https://github.com/mechmotum/whosnext)
 ---------------------------------
   - check and update the list of lab members
   - update the list of past presentations
   - add the future presentation slot already
   - submit a pull request

 5. Update the MechMotum website (https://mechmotum.github.io/) over at https://github.com/mechmotum/mechmotum.github.io,
 ---------------------------------
-	- content / pages / guide.rst
+  - go to / content / pages / guide.rst
   - edit (pencil icon) (log in if necessary)
   - make changes
 	- submit a pull request

 6. Message the last speaker asking for the slides
 ---------------------------------
   - inform the past speaker the slides will be shared publically on the MechMotum website (https://mechmotum.github.io)
   - there's a shared folder where we deposit the slides (SurfDrive or g-tudelft Google Drive), ask your last MC
 	- (once received, update repeat step 5 to include a public link to the slides)

 7. Check in with the next host with preparing a presentation, ideas on what to present
 ---------------------------------
   - point them to past presentations for inspiration (https://github.com/mechmotum/mechmotum.github.io/blob/source/content/pages/guide.rst#past-meeting-topics-and-materials)
   - point them to the Google Doc with presentation ideas

 Social activity